Peer Influence on West Point Cadets' Civil War Allegiances: Results

 \paragraph{Considering Cash-Crop Employment}

-\citet{white2024rebel} finds that a cadet’s history of employment in cash-crop agriculture (``the graduate was recorded as having spent time as a “planter” (a plantation owner) or held any job related to the production, processing, sale, or export of cotton, indigo, rice, sugar, or tobacco'') is negatively associated with the likelihood of joining the Union.
+\citet{white2024rebel} finds that a cadet's history of employment in cash-crop agriculture (``the graduate was recorded as having spent time as a “planter” (a plantation owner) or held any job related to the production, processing, sale, or export of cotton, indigo, rice, sugar, or tobacco'') is negatively associated with the likelihood of joining the Union.
 That relationship that holds in our data as well (Supplemental Appendix Table \ref{tab_baseline_cashcrop}).
 Our primary interest, however, is in whether peer influence is moderated by this employment background.

-Unlike the results based on home-state slave share, we find no clear interaction between peer influence and cash-crop employment history (Supplemental Appendix Table \ref{tab_inter_cashcrop}).
-This may be due in part to the relatively small proportion---only 7\%---of cadets from Slave States having such employment experience. \paragraph{Considering Appointment State}
+Unlike the results based on slavery proxies, we find no clear interaction between peer influence and cash-crop employment history (Supplemental Appendix Table \ref{tab_baseline_cashcrop}, Columns (4) and (8)).
+This may be due in part to the relatively small proportion---only 4\%---of cadets from Slave States having such employment experience.